5 Singapore GP Tips Nobody Talks About for 2019

 A common underground passage connects all four corners of the intersection that makes up Turns 8 and 14.
 People are directed to move in an anti-clockwise manner only, and it crawls at peak hours as the escalators have limited capacity.

-Avoiding the madness altogether
+5. Avoiding the madness

 I remember when Formula 1 first rolled around in Singapore, a lecturer of ours lamented how he couldn’t walk some of his favourite streets around the Marina Bay circuit without feeling like he was in a cage.
 Other friends of mine swore that they’d stay away from the downtown area, contributing to the relative peace in the malls I mentioned earlier.
 Check out my list of things to do in Singapore for ideas.

 This is the last of the Singapore GP articles that I’ll be writing this week, and I hope they were useful.
 Next week, I’ll be back to posting travel stories and race meetings elsewhere in the world.
 Enjoy the event – it’ll be over sooner than you think, and then another year of waiting will begin!